xlucn/fontpreview-ueberzug/README.md

 ## Difference from [fontpreview](https://github.com/sdushantha/fontpreview)

 - Does not need two windows (terminal and sxiv) to display.
-Use `ueberzug` instead.
+Use `ueberzug` to display the preview image in terminal instead.
 - Preview updates as you scroll without having to press enter also going back to the first font in list.